PaddlePaddle/PaddleOCR/README.md

 English | [简体中文](README_ch.md)

 ## Introduction
-PaddleOCR aims to create rich, leading, and practical OCR tools that help users train better models and apply them into practice.
+PaddleOCR aims to create multilingual, awesome, leading, and practical OCR tools that help users train better models and apply them into practice.

 **Recent updates**
+- 2020.11.25 Update a new data annotation tool, i.e., [PPOCRLabel](./PPOCRLabel/README_en.md), which is helpful to improve the labeling efficiency.
+Moreover, the labeling results can be used in training of the PP-OCR system directly.
 - 2020.9.22 Update the PP-OCR technical article, https://arxiv.org/abs/2009.09941
-- 2020.9.19 Update the ultra lightweight compressed ppocr_mobile_slim series models, the overall model size is 3.5M (see [PP-OCR Pipline](#PP-OCR-Pipline)), suitable for mobile deployment.
+- 2020.9.19 Update the ultra lightweight compressed ppocr_mobile_slim series models, the overall model size is 3.5M (see [PP-OCR Pipeline](#PP-OCR-Pipeline)), suitable for mobile deployment.
 [Model Downloads](#Supported-Chinese-model-list)
 - 2020.9.17 Update the ultra lightweight ppocr_mobile series and general ppocr_server series Chinese and English ocr models, which are comparable to commercial effects.
 [Model Downloads](#Supported-Chinese-model-list)
-- 2020.9.17 update [English recognition model](./doc/doc_en/models_list_en.md#english-recognition-model) and [Multilingual recognition model](doc/doc_en/models_list_en.md#english-recognition-model), `German`, `French`, `Japanese` and `Korean` have been supported.
+- 2020.9.17 update [English recognition model](./doc/doc_en/models_list_en.md#english-recognition-model) and [Multilingual recognition model](doc/doc_en/models_list_en.md#english-recognition-model), `English`, `Chinese`, `German`, `French`, `Japanese` and `Korean` have been supported.
 Models for more languages will continue to be updated.
-- 2020.8.24 Support the use of PaddleOCR through whl package installation，pelease refer  [PaddleOCR Package](./doc/doc_en/whl_en.md)
+- 2020.8.24 Support the use of PaddleOCR through whl package installation，please refer  [PaddleOCR Package](./doc/doc_en/whl_en.md)
 - 2020.8.21 Update the replay and PPT of the live lesson at Bilibili on August 18, lesson 2, easy to learn and use OCR tool spree.
 [Get Address](https://aistudio.baidu.com/aistudio/education/group/info/1519)
 - [more](./doc/doc_en/update_en.md)